 Y.2 Conformance

-An origin server conforming to the Modality Worklist Service shall support the Retrieve Capabilities Transaction (see Section 8.9.1).
+An origin server conforming to the Modality Scheduled Procedure Step Service shall support the Retrieve Capabilities Transaction (see Section 8.9.1).

-An origin server conforming to the Modality Worklist Service shall support the Transactions listed as Required in Table Y.2-1 and may support Transactions listed as Optional.
+An origin server conforming to the Modality Scheduled Procedure Step Service shall support the Transactions listed as Required in Table Y.2-1 and may support Transactions listed as Optional.

 Table Y.2-1.
 Required and Optional Transactions